climatepolicyradar/website/src/routes/jobs/climate-justice-and-just-transition-policy-officer.md

 * At least 5 years experience in climate justice policy/research work, either within civil society organisations or research organisations/academia/think tanks
 * Rigorous, detail-oriented, methodical research and analytical skills
 * Creativity in your approach to problem solving
-* Broad horizons and familiarity with a wide range of climate change-related concepts and issues (e.g. mitigation and adaptation policy approaches, basics of climate science, economics, climate-related technologies, international negotiations and the UNFCCC process).
+* Broad horizons and familiarity with a wide range of climate change-related concepts and issues (e.g. mitigation and adaptation policy approaches, basics of climate science, economics, climate related technologies, international negotiations and the UNFCCC process).
 Note we are not seeking in-depth expertise in all of those, but rather appreciate a rounded, well-informed ‘Climatese’ speaker.
 * Remarkable interpersonal and communication skills, and the ability to communicate and translate knowledge to different audiences.
 * A voracious appetite for knowledge, and a knack for finding it and putting it to good use.
 * Excitement about the environment that a startup presents.[](https://climatepolicyradar.org/about#values)